Western Academia’s Activism Gridlock Threatens Its Global Status

 In this sense, the crisis of Western universities is not merely institutional.
 The academy has acted both as a research center and as a training ground for rising generations of elites.
 The degradation of these institutions is a phenomenon which goes hand-in-hand with the decline of the liberal world order as a whole.

 Wael Taji is a graduate student in behavioral economics and neuroscience at Peking University.
-You can follow him on Twitter @coevolutionist.
+You can follow him at @coevolutionist.